6th May 2022

-In the recent case of Quay House Admirals Way Land Ltd v Rockwell Properties Ltd , a landowner successfully persuaded the court that interim intervention to remove a restriction protecting a developer’s interest in the site was required to enable development to proceed pending resolution of a wider dispute between the parties.
+In the recent case of Quay House Admirals Way Land Ltd and another v Rockwell Properties Limited , a landowner successfully persuaded the court that interim intervention to remove a restriction protecting a developer’s interest in the site was required to enable development to proceed pending resolution of a wider dispute between the parties.

 The case will be of interest to landowners and developers alike, and to their professional advisers.